Study: Fake job references and resume lies

 While we are resume experts, legal matters are another thing.
 So to better understand the legal implications of lying in an interview, on a resume, or falsifying references, we spoke to Mark Sadaka, Principal Attorney and Founder of Sadaka Law based in New Jersey and New York.

-Sadaka said that “An employee faking a job reference will immediately be rejected.
+Sadaka said “An employee faking a job reference will immediately be rejected.
 In some cases, the company may even blacklist them.
 This means that they can never apply for any job position at the company again.”
 He told us that “employees can be made to pay back their salary.
 However, it’s more common to just fire them.”

 Sadaka continues stating that “Faking a resume is considered fraud.
 Thus, it is a criminal activity in most states.
 This means that the company could file a complaint against you.
 But because it’s a minor offense, there are a lot of ifs and buts attached to it.”

-As for how this affects the law in each state, Sadaka stated that “The laws differ from state to state, with some being a bit lenient.
+As for how this affects the law in each state, Sadaka stated “The laws differ from state to state, with some being a bit lenient.
 They may not file a complaint, or even if they do, the police may not investigate it.
 Still, it’s not a gamble worth taking.”

 Is lying during the job application process worth it?